trunk-io/docs/flaky-tests/ci-providers/github-actions-quickstart.md

 ---
-description: Configure Test Analytics detection using a GitHub Action
+description: Configure Flaky Tests detection using a GitHub Action
 ---

 # GitHub Actions

 ### Configuring the Analytics Uploader Action

-The [**Analytics Uploader Action** ](https://github.com/trunk-io/analytics-uploader)uploads test reports to Trunk Test Analytics from your GitHub workflows.
+The [**Analytics Uploader Action** ](https://github.com/trunk-io/analytics-uploader)uploads test reports to Trunk Flaky Tests from your GitHub workflows.
 Here are the steps for setting it up:

 * Create a GitHub workflow that runs the tests you want to monitor and produces a test report in [**JUnit XML**](https://github.com/testmoapp/junitxml) format.
 Be careful that your test invocation doesn't use cached test results, and doesn't automatically retry failing tests.
 * Modify your GitHub workflow to add the [Trunk Analytics Uploader Action](https://github.com/trunk-io/analytics-uploader) as the step after your tests run.
 Point the uploader to the locations on disk where your test runner outputs Junit XML files: